fairtale5/Karmie/docs/core/todo/voting_feature_todo.md

     *   Place below "Recent Votes".
 Defer upvoting/downvoting of these contextual votes.
     *   When a user votes through a "review" vote, the author of the "review" vote will earn a reputation boost. (needs to be implemented in the backend reputation calculations).

-**Phase 3: Dashboard Voting & Profile Page Integration** [ ] **Dashboard "Quick Actions" - Voting Tab:**
-    *   Refactor "Quick Actions" to use Skeleton UI Tabs.
-    *   "Vote on Users" tab:
-        *   Tag Selection: Input field (e.g., Skeleton Input Chips - investigate suggestion support).
-Suggest top 3 tags.
-        *   User Search: Input field.
-Suggest last 5 voted/top 5 most voted users.
-        *   Reuse/adapt User-ID-Card modal (needs to handle tag selection within modal).
+**Phase 4: Create Profile Pages**
 [ ] **Profile Page Voting:**
-    *   Create/enhance user profile pages.
+    *   Create user profile pages.
     *   Add vote buttons (similar to User-ID-Card).
 Optionally show voting history.
+    *   The url of profile pages should be the user's handle.
+    *   The profile page should have the following sections:
+        *   Component: User Info (same as User-ID-Card?)
+        *   Component: Voting History
+        *   Component: Top Reputation Tags and his Reputation in each of them
+        *   Component: Recent Activity (same as on the Tags page: displays history of votes all/in/out/positive/negative).
+        *   Component: Connections Graph (same as on the Tags page: displays connections graph using sigmajs).
+        *   Component: Activity Feed: Not entirely sure about this one.
+If we go the router of a social media app, this would make sense.
+But if we focus solely on reputations, this wouldn't make sense.
+Maybe a social feed of "reviews" and allow users to comment on each other's reviews?

-**Phase 4: Advanced Features & Polish**
+**Phase 5: Advanced Features & Polish**
-[ ] **Refine User-ID-Card (re-evaluate "recent activity", implement tag selection if opened outside tag context).**
+[ ] Refine User-ID-Card (re-evaluate "recent activity", implement tag selection if opened outside tag context).
-[ ] **Implement upvoting/downvoting of contextual "review" votes.**
+[ ] Implement upvoting/downvoting of contextual "review" votes.
-[ ] **"User List with Quick Actions" (Low Priority, Tags Page): Direct hover vote buttons.**
+[ ] "User List with Quick Actions" (Low Priority, Tags Page): Direct hover vote buttons.
-[ ] **Dashboard User Milestones, Smart Suggestions, Mobile-Friendly Enhancements, Social Features, Accessibility, Anti-Abuse Measures.**
+[ ] Dashboard User Milestones, Smart Suggestions, Mobile-Friendly Enhancements, Social Features, Accessibility, Anti-Abuse Measures.

+# **Brainstorming, notes and ideas**

 ## Tags Page Enhancements